How to Wear Ballet Flats With Athleisure Without Clashing

 6. Cropped sweats + bodysuit + Mary Janes + sheer socks (very “styled,” less casual)

-• Don’t do thick athletic socks with ballet flats unless you’re going full sporty-ironic on purpose.
+The second is thick athletic socks with ballet flats, unless you’re fully leaning into that sporty contrast on purpose.

 Xoxo Luna